Ngawi (town): Dungus Park

 Dungus Park is a green open park where there is a statue of a farmer with two buffaloes 7 meters high in the middle of the park and surrounded by a fountain.
 The statue has the meaning of Ngawi, as one of the rice granaries in East Java where the people are predominantly farmers.

-This tourist park has a high philosophy in the eastern part of Ngawi City.
-The location is quite close to the Kartonyono gold ivory monument, the crossroads of the Ngawi City axis.
+This tourist park has a high philosophy in the eastern part of Ngawi town.
+The location is quite close to the Kartonyono gold ivory monument, the crossroads of the Ngawi axis.
 From the Tugu Kartonyono location, head east for about 1 km.
 On the front there is the inscription Taman Dungus which corresponds to the name of the administrative location, namely in Dungus Hamlet, Karang Asri Village.
 Dungus Park is not far from the banks of the Madiun River, which is about 150 meters to the northeast.

 The area was once a barren field, only grass adorned the garden.
 Not infrequently the residents' livestock were seen in this field before, such as cows, goats, buffalo and sheep.
 Now this park is a destination for tourists and travelers.
-This new tourist destination in Ngawi, which is one kilometer from the city center, was inaugurated on December 7, 2019 by the Regent of Ngawi.
+This new tourist destination in Ngawi, which is one kilometre from the town center, was inaugurated on 7 December 2019, by the Regent of Ngawi.